AbsoluteAmoghavarsha/Tor-hosting/README.md

 # Tor-hosting
 This guide will help you to host your website on Tor Browser.
-Go to Wiki of this repository, you'll get a step by step explaination.
+Go to Wiki of this repository, you'll get a step by step explanation.
 Relevent images will be in the main repo.